ali-vakilzadeh/Label_reader/README.md

 ## Project Status

 Project is currently under active development.
+See the progress [daily log to and completion checklist](/dev_log.md).

 ## Native Android App